vivrichards600/friendlytester.github.io/pages/programming/5_packageslibraries.md

 Packages are usually supported by a package manager.
 A package is similar to a library but usually, involves some addition logic/automation.
 For example, it will download the library, put it in a specific place and add an entry to a config file.
 Or it may download several libraries and its dependencies.
 A dependency being another library that another library my reference/use.

-I've listed some example package managers at the top of the page, a good place to start if you want to explore existing packages.
+I've listed some example package managers in the resources below, a good place to start if you want to explore existing packages.

 ### [Next Lesson &#10132;](../lessons/sdksapis)